 These best practices highlight some of the most important aspects of your product pages.
 They won’t fix every problem on your website, but they will help you start to develop your product content with customer care in mind.
 Strong product pages reflect your company’s values and quality, so don’t brush them aside as a technical necessity.

 This post is a continuation of our eCommerce best practices series.
-To read other parts of the series, check out our best practices for shopping carts and your checkout.
+To read other parts of the series, check out our best practices for shopping carts and checkout, homepage, and category page design.
 If there is a part of the eCommerce user experience that you would like to know more about, don’t hesitate to reach out to our user experience team directly.
 Check back soon for the next chapter in this series.